jgpr-code/ideal_aoc_rust/README.md

 Still, not everything clear here (TODO)

+### The fourth setup (one package with one common library crate + binary crates for each day)

+Potentially, this is not as good as the workspace setup, but I want to test it.

 ## The scope of this project

 - Enable the 3 - 5 days from Advent of Code 2023 for all the different setups